 Community and Regional Medical Professionals

-Along with the Vermont Cancer Center, we coordinate several education conferences to advance the medical knowledge of community and regional medical professionals.
+Along with the University of Vermont Cancer Center, we coordinate several education conferences to advance the medical knowledge of community and regional medical professionals.

 University of Vermont Cancer Center Grand Rounds

-Physicians from the community attend the Vermont Cancer Center Grand Rounds lectures and also participate in tumor boards and multidisciplinary clinics.
+Physicians from the community attend the UVM Cancer Center Grand Rounds lectures and also participate in tumor boards and multidisciplinary clinics.

 Northeastern Genitourinary Oncology Symposium (NGOS)

-The Vermont Cancer Center, in partnership with McGill University Health Centre and Norris Cotton Cancer Center, presents Northeastern Genitourinary Oncology Symposium on May 1-2, 2015 at the Hilton Hotel in Burlington, Vermont.
+The University of Vermont Cancer Center, in partnership with McGill University Health Centre and Norris Cotton Cancer Center, presents Northeastern Genitourinary Oncology Symposium on May 1-2, 2015 at the Hilton Hotel in Burlington, Vermont.
 For information and to register, contact the UVM CME office.